1. Home »

 Rather than going through probate, an estate with a value of $50,000 or less can be collected and distributed with an Affidavit for Collection of Personal Property (or “small estate affidavit”).[9]

-The personal representative has the priority to initiate probate, though it may be done by any interested party.
-A will may be probated through informal or formal administration; the following guide only applies to informal administration, which is used to settle most estates.
-To admit the will into probate, the following must be provided to the court clerk of the county where the decedent last lived[10]:
+The personal representative has the priority to initiate probate, although it may be done by any interested party.
+While both formal and informal administration are options for probate, in most cases, the personal representative will file for informal administration (the process covered by this guide).
+To admit the will for informal probate, the following must be provided to the district court of the county where the decedent last resided[9]:

 If the filings are approved, the court clerk will issue the personal representative a written statement of informal probate.[14]